SolomonOdunusi/Spectra-App/README.md

 Public Domain.
 No copy write protection

 # Conclusion
-Spectra music alpp project is a success. it is a journey of collaborative learning and knowledge sharing.
-We invite you to exlore, choose from to your favorite music and listen on the go.
+Spectra music alpp project is a success.
+It is a journey of collaborative learning and knowledge sharing.
+We invite you to exlore, choose from your favorite musics and listen on the go.
 Happy Listening